jacamo-lang/jacamo-rest/readme.md

 JaCaMo REST provides a REST API to interact with agents, artifact and the organisation.
-Currently, only the agents side is implemented.

 # Using this project